task iNMR icon

 Step 1

-Process all the experiments and correct the baselines.
-It is not necessary to measure the integrals.
+Process all experiments and perform baseline correction.
+It is not necessary to measure the integrals at this stage.

 Step 2

-Create a new CPM with the command: Tools > Cross Peaks M. Add all the experiments and identify them with a tag.
-For relaxation experiments it is advantageous to use numerical tags.
-If you have many experiments, it is better to use the command “Add Whole Folder” (just under the command “Edit this Menu”).
-With “Edit this Menu” you can only add open documents.
-With “Add Whole Folder” you can add all your documents with a single command, if they reside into the same folder, whether they are open or not.
+Create a new CPM using the command: Tools > Cross Peaks M. Add all the experiments and identify each with a tag.
+For relaxation experiments, it is advantageous to use numerical tags.
+If you have many experiments, it is better to use the command “Add Whole Folder” (located just under the command “Edit this Menu”).
+With “Edit this Menu”, you can only add documents that are currently open.
+With “Add Whole Folder”, you can add all your documents with a single command if they reside in the same folder, whether they are open or not.

 Step 3

 Choose the best-looking spectrum.
-Assign all the peaks of interest with the peak-picker tool into this reference spectrum.
-Define the integration limits for each peak.
-Those limits will be used for all the experiments.
+Assign all peaks of interest in this reference spectrum using the peak-picker tool.
+Define the integration limits for each peak; these limits will be applied to all experiments.
 Integration limits defined in other experiments will be ignored.
-You can alternatively estimate the volume by Gaussian fitting.
-In this case, you have to perform the fitting in all the experiments.
-If a peak is not fitted in a particular experiment, the corresponding value will be calculated by standard integration.
+Alternatively, you can estimate volumes via Gaussian fitting.
+In this case, you must perform the fitting across all experiments.
+If a peak is not fitted in a particular experiment, the corresponding value will be calculated via standard integration.

-If you want to monitor the height of the cross-peak, instead of the volume, do not define the integration limits and do not perform the fitting in the reference spectrum.
-You can mix integrals and heights into the same table (but not into the same column, of course).
+If you wish to monitor the height of the cross-peak instead of the volume, do not define integration limits and do not perform fitting in the reference spectrum.
+You can mix integrals and heights within the same table (though not within the same column).

 Step 4

-Open a spreadsheet with your preferred external application an choose: Edit > Paste.
+Open a spreadsheet in your preferred external application and select: Edit > Paste.

 Moving Peaks

-If you are monitoring the height of a cross-peak, a slight frequency variation from experiment to experiment will be problematic.
-You can solve the problem by assigning the cross-peaks in all the experiments.
-Copy them from the reference spectrum with the command “Copy Peaks”.
-Paste them into the other spectra with “Paste Peaks”.
-Both commands are under the Actions menu of the CPM.
+If you are monitoring the height of a cross-peak, slight frequency variations between experiments can be problematic.
+You can resolve this by assigning the cross-peaks in every experiment.
+Copy them from the reference spectrum using the “Copy Peaks” command.
+Paste them into the other spectra using “Paste Peaks”.
+Both commands are located under the Actions menu of the CPM.
 To relocate the assignments, select them with the Peak-Picker tool and choose the option: “Move to the Nearest Max.”.

 Moving Integrals

-Let's say you want to monitor the growth or decay of signals using plain integration.
-Let's also say that the chemical shifts of your peaks change between different spectra.
-Your approach will be different.
-Assign all the peaks in all the spectra.
-Define the integration limits into a single spectrum.
-Keeping this spectrum on the fore, select the command “Move Integrals”.
-It will copy the integration limits into all the spectra and they will be moved exactly where the peaks have moved.
-Now, for each spectrum, use the command “Copy Integrals”.
+Suppose you want to monitor the growth or decay of signals using standard integration, but the chemical shifts of your peaks change between spectra.
+In this case, your approach will differ: assign all peaks in all spectra.
+Define the integration limits in a single spectrum.
+Keeping this spectrum in the foreground, select the command “Move Integrals”.
+This will copy the integration limits to all spectra, adjusting them exactly to where the peaks have moved.
+Now, for each spectrum, use the “Copy Integrals” command.
 Paste and combine the results into an external spreadsheet.

 From Fitting to Plain Integration

-If you have fitted the volume of a cross-peak, iNMR will prefer the fitted volume to the integration.
-If you are not satisfied by the fitting, select the cross-peak with the peak-picker tool and choose the option: “Set the Value of this Integral”.
-Then set the value to zero.
+If you have fitted the volume of a cross-peak, iNMR will prioritize the fitted volume over standard integration.
+If you are not satisfied with the fitting, select the cross-peak with the peak-picker tool and choose the option: “Set the Value of this Integral”.
+Then, set the value to zero.
 If the fitted area is zero, iNMR will default to plain integration.

 Related Topics